macourteau/kicad-templates/README.md

-# kicad-templates
+# KiCad 6 Project Templates

-KiCad project templates for various fabs.
+KiCad 6 project templates for various fabs.

-These are my best guesses at correct specifications for various fabs/PCB services.
+These are my best guesses at correct specifications for various fabs/PCB services, based on their documentation.
 Improvements welcome if there are any issues!

 ## Usage